Istanbul Anti-Corruption Action Plan Fourth Round Monitoring

-This document contains the progress update and assessment of implementation of recommendations from the Fourth Round of Monitoring of the Istanbul Anti-Corruption Action Plan for Azerbaijan adopted at the ACN plenary meeting on 13 September 2017, at the ACN Plenary meeting on 3 July 2018 and at the ACN Plenary meeting on 21 March 2019.
+This document contains the progress update and assessment of implementation of recommendations from the Fourth Round of Monitoring of the Istanbul Anti-Corruption Action Plan for Ukraine.

 Istanbul Anti-Corruption Action Plan Fourth Round Monitoring